Hyperelastic skin is skin that can be stretched beyond what is considered normal. The skin returns to normal after it is stretched.

 You need to take special steps to avoid skin damage when you have this condition because your skin is more delicate than normal.
 You are more likely to get cuts and scrapes and scars may stretch and become more visible.

-Talk to your doctor about steps you should take for this problem and get skin check ups often.
+Talk to your health care provider about what you can do for this problem.
+Get skin check-ups often.

 When to Contact a Medical Professional